Supervolcano Alert: North Korea’s Mount Paektu Could Erupt And Cause Global Climate Catastrophe, Experts Sound The Alarm

 The researchers warned that Mount Paektu could erupt once again.

-“In contrast to earlier estimates, the 946 eruption did eject large volumes — up to 45 megatons – of sulfur into the atmosphere,” Hammon said, according to a release by the University of London.
+“In contrast to earlier estimates, the 946 eruption did eject large volumes — up to 45 megatons – of sulfur into the atmosphere,” Hammond said, according to a release by the University of London.
 “This paper shows how important it is to study volcanoes no matter where they are.”

 “I think the risk of a destructive eruption here is very real,” Stephen Grand, University of Texas seismologist, concluded.